AdamPrzychodni/ai-enablement-tttr/task_1_solution_architect/docs/06_recommendations.md

 ### **Recommendation 4.2: Multi-Agent Orchestration for Deeper Analysis**
 * **What:** As a long-term goal, evolve the architecture into a multi-agent system.
 A primary "Orchestrator Agent" would route problems to specialized agents like a "Fundraising AI Agent" or a "Logistics Optimization Agent."
 * **Why:** Different nonprofit domains require deep, specialized knowledge.
 A multi-agent approach allows for far greater expertise and nuance than a single, general-purpose model can provide.

+---

+## 5. Address Current Design Limitations

+While the current design is effective for a v0.1.0, it has limitations that should be addressed to improve usability and robustness.

+* **Static Interaction**: The current design is a one-shot process.
+The `/analyze` endpoint can generate `clarifying_questions`, but there is no mechanism to **answer them and refine the analysis**.
+This makes the interaction less of a dynamic conversation and more of a static request-response cycle.

+* **Statelessness Trade-off**: The API is stateless, meaning the server doesn't store any information between calls.
+While this simplifies the backend, it forces the client to pass the entire output from `/analyze` back to `/recommend`.
+For a simple workflow, this is acceptable, but for a more complex, multi-turn conversation, a **stateful design with a persistent `problem_id`** would be more efficient and robust.